vahdet/insurance-broker-app/README.md

 ## Running the Application

-Running the scripts below from the repo root should run:
+Again **ensuring current working directory is the root folder of the repository**, running the scripts below should run:

 - Auth backend service